clementvidon/Makefile_tutor/README.md

 [**Version 1 / base**](#version-1)

-> - the `.PHONY:` special target
-> - multi-threaded `make` with `--jobs`
+> - 42 C coding style conventions
-> - The implicit C compilation
+> - The C compilation implicit rule
 > - Illustration of a `make all`
 > - C build recap
+> - multi-threaded `make` with `--jobs`
-> - 42 C coding style conventions
+> - the `.PHONY:` special target

 [**Version 2 / simple**](#version-2)

 > - preprocessor's flags
 > - output of a descriptive message
-> - implicit C compilation rule is overwritten
+> - C compilation implicit rule is overwritten
 > - rules are written in their order of execution
 > - `.SILENT:` silences the rules